 Ponte Vecchio, just like its name (“old bridge”) is indeed the oldest bridge in Florence.
 It was the only one that survived World War II, actually!
 This bridge, as most sights in Florence, is too a marvel or Italian art.
 Chances are, you will pass by this bridge numerous times, and you’ll see a lot of jewelers and goldsmiths.
 However, if you don’t have quite a lot of euros to spare, you won’t find crossing Ponte Vecchio that fascinating.
 Instead…

-* Hidden Gem To See Instead -> Ponte Alle Grazie
+* Hidden Gem in Florence To See Instead -> Ponte Alle Grazie

 Entrance fee: Free